tomfong/simple-qr/README.md

 ## About

-Simple QR (簡易QR) is the first product of my project - Project Simple.
-It is an is an open-source Android app which provides a simple way for users to scan, generate and manage QR codes.
-All activities can be done offline.
+Simple QR (簡易QR) is an open-source app, providing a simple way for you to scan, generate and manage QR codes.
 No backend service connected.
-No data collected.
+No data collected from you.
+No mandatory ads.

 ### Project Simple